 Xtravagant was Champion 3YO Colt in NZ winning the Group 1 Guineas and the Group 1 Waikato Sprint by a combined margin of 16 1/2 lengths.
 Cool Aza Beel is the only Group 1-winning 2YO son of Champion Sire Savabeel and was an emphatic winner of the Karaka 2YO Million and Group 1 Sistema Stakes.
 Mo’Unga joined the roster in 2024 as a dominant winner at his only start at 2, before going on to win the Group 1 Winx Stakes & the Group 1 Rosehill Guineas.

 Xtravagant is a proven sire of black-type winners, with his progeny featuring the likes of Group 2 winner Lavish Girl and Group 3 winner Arts, in addition to the inaugural $1 million The Meteorite winner Nadal.
-Meanwhile, Cool Aza Beel has already been represented by a juvenile stakes winner in his first crop to race, the Listed BRC Darello Stakes victor Cool Archie being amongst early 2-year-old winners that also include Don’t Tellyafather, Gable and Cool Aza Rene.
+Meanwhile, Cool Aza Beel has already been represented by a juvenile Group 1 winner in his first crop to race, the Group 1 BRC JJ Atkins Stakes victor Cool Archie headlining early 2-year-old winners that also include Don’t Tellyafather, Gable and Cool Aza Rene.